Makerspace website | Makerspace github repo | Makerspace Slack channel

 There are a number of levels of access or use that escalate in care required to prevent damage or injury;

-To gain basic access please approach your project consultant or course leader and request access be added to your CODE access card account.
-You will need to read and agree to a basic outline of safety and fair / good use processes and then off you go
+To gain basic access you will need to read and agree to a basic outline of safety and fair / good / safe use processes and then off you go.

 This is suitable for basic fabrication with cutters, tape, glue etc. for physical prototypes and includes soldering and basic microelectronics.